raganwald/raganwald.github.com/_posts/2015-02-07-tail-calls-defult-arguments-recycling.md

   //=> [2,[3,[4,[5,null]]]]
 {% endhighlight %}

 Again, it's just extracting a reference from a cons cell, it's very fast.
 In Lisp, it's blazingly fast because it happens in hardware.
 There's no making copies of arrays, the time to `cdr` a list with five elements is the same as the time to `cdr` a list with 5,000 elements, and no temporary arrays are needed.

-Thus, an operation like `[first, ...rest] = someArray` that can be very slow with JavaScript is lightning-fast in Lisp, because `[first, ...rest]` is really a `car` and a `cdr` if our lists are chains of cons cells.
-Likewise, an operation like `someArray = [something, ...moreElements]` is also lightning-fast because we're only creating one new cons cell with a single CPU instruction: We aren't duplicating the entire array.

-Alas, although lists made out of cons cells are very fast for prepending elements and "shifting" elements off the front, they are slow for iterating over elements because the computer has to "pointer chase" through memory.
-It's much faster to increment a register and fetch the next item.
-And it's excruciating to attempt to access an arbitrary item, you have to iterate from the beginning, every time.

-The designers of FORTRAN wanted to optimize for scientific calculations involving matrix math and other operations that benefitted from random access, so they used vectors rather than cons cells.
-In time, Lisp also added vectors that work like JavaScript arrays, and with a new data structure came new algorithms.
+In JavaScript, it's still much, much, much faster to get all the elements except the head from a linked list than from an array.
+Getting one reference to a structure that already exists is faster than copying a bunch of elements.

+So now we understand that in Lisp, a lot of things use linked lists, and they do that in part because it was what the hardware made possible.

+Getting back to JavaScript now, when we write `[first, ...rest]` to gather or spread arrays, we're emulating the semantics of `car` and `cdr`, but not the implementation.
+We're doing something laborious and memory-inefficient compared to using a linked list as Lisp did and as we can still do if we choose.

-And so it is today that languages like JavaScript have arrays that are slow to split into a `car`/`cdr` pair, but are lightning fast to access any one item given an index.
-But instructional examples of recursive programs still have echoes of their Lisp origins.
+That being said, it is easy to understand and helps us grasp how literals and destructuring works, and how recursive algorithms ought to mirror the self-similarity of the data structures they manipulate.
+And so it is today that languages like JavaScript have arrays that are slow to split into the equivalent of a `car`/`cdr` pair, but instructional examples of recursive programs still have echoes of their Lisp origins.

+### so why arrays

+If `[first, ...rest]` is so slow, why does JavaScript use arrays instead of making everything a linked list?

+Well, linked lists are fast for a few things, like taking the front element off a list, and taking the remainder of a list.
+But not for iterating over a list or taking an arbitrary element of a list: Pointer chasing through memory is quite a bit slower than incrementing an index.
+In addition to the extra fetches to dereference pointers, pointer chasing suffers from cache misses.

+We also have avoided discussing rebinding and mutating values, but if we want to change elements of our lists, the naïve linked list implementation suffers as well: When we take the `cdr` of a linked list, we are sharing the elements.
+If we make any change other than cons-ing a new element to the front, we are changing both the new list and the old list.

+Arrays avoid this problem by pessimistically copying all the references whenever we extract an element or sequence of elements from them.

+For these and other reasons, almost all languages today make it possible to use a fast array or vector type that is optimized for iteration, and even Lisp now has a variety of data structures that are optimized for specific use cases.

 ### summary